Zum Inhalt springen

 Image showing available settings in Grammarly Chrome extension

-The screenshot above shows the Grammarly icon indicating 5 suggestions for this text, an extract of Moby-Dick; or, The Whale copied from Project Gutenberg.
+The screenshot above shows the Grammarly Premium icon indicating 4 suggestions for this text, an extract of Moby-Dick; or, The Whale copied from Project Gutenberg.

 How to temporarily disable Grammarly